I will show you how to create a marketing strategy for your Start-up business.

 For example, if groups of users start downgrading all of the sudden it could be a pricing issue.
 Downgrading is the first step to leaving the service.

-KPI #5: Another KPI could be the Interactive Visits.
+KPI #5: Another KPI could be Interactive Visits.

 There could be more actions that we would like to monitor, for example when they fill in a form, or sign-up to the newsletter, click an action button, etc.

-KPI #6: Another valuable KPI for the business is the Customer Retention.
+KPI #6: Another valuable KPI is Customer Retention.
 Companies need to keep their customers; I do too, so I plan medium to long-term with a client because I want to augment my customer base.
 They do the same.

 Remember if customers leave they never return, and will probably join one of your competitors.
 So, it is best to keep the clients satisfied with premium services and excellent support.

 7. How to Keep Track of the Competition?

 It is critical to know what your competitors are doing so I have prepared here some stats from my competition research.
 They are not advanced, to give you some first insights.

 The first line below the table header colored with orange is hiding the client, and you can see how many visits they currently receive.
 They are trending very low compared to their competition, and that explains the low registration and paid account metrics.
 If you do not get enough traffic (leads), you cannot compete, right?